Frequently Asked Questions – Answered

 Make sure you contact before booking on, so we can discuss movements from that class and how they might affect you.
 In most cases we can find a way forward, but if you wait to tell your teacher on your first lesson, there may not be enough time to prep for any alterations to the class plan.

 What happens if I’m late to a class?

-We have a zero tolerance on lateness, the door will be locked for pole and you will not be able to get in the studio once the warm up has started.
+We have a zero tolerance on lateness, you will not be able to join in once the warm up has started.

 Please note that refunds are not given if a student has to miss a class from turning up late.